git-heath/FileUploader/README.md

 # FileUploader

-File upload scenarios with asp.net core.
+File upload scenarios with ASP.NET Core.

 ## Upload file using a `byte []` embedded in a model